Derivation : Alternative Voltage Applied To a Capacitor

 But

-\[V_C = V \quad \text{or} \quad \frac{q}{C} = V = V_0 \sin \omega t\]
+$V_C = V \quad \text{or} \quad \frac{q}{C} = V = V_0 \sin \omega t$

-\[\therefore q = V_0 C \sin \omega t\]
+$\therefore q = V_0 C \sin \omega t$

 Now,

-\[I = \frac{dq}{dt} = \frac{d}{dt}(V_0 C \sin \omega t)\]
+$I = \frac{dq}{dt} = \frac{d}{dt}(V_0 C \sin \omega t)$

-\[= V_0 C (\cos \omega t) \omega\]
+$I= V_0 C (\cos \omega t) \omega$

-\[= \frac{V_0}{(1 / C \omega)} \cos \omega t\]
+$I= \frac{V_0}{(1 / C \omega)} \cos \omega t$

 Since

-\[\cos \omega t = \sin \left(\omega t + \frac{\pi}{2}\right)\]
+$\cos \omega t = \sin \left(\omega t + \frac{\pi}{2}\right)$

-\[\therefore I = I_0 \sin \left(\omega t + \frac{\pi}{2}\right)\]
+$\therefore I = I_0 \sin \left(\omega t + \frac{\pi}{2}\right) \quad ...(2)$

 where

-\[I_0 = \frac{V_0}{(1 / C \omega)}\]
+$I_0 = \frac{V_0}{(1 / C \omega)}$

 is the peak value of a.c.

-Comparison of eqns. (i) and (ii) shows that current leads the e.m.f. by an angle \( \pi/2 \) in a purely capacitive a.c. circuit as shown in Figure 13(a).
-The phasor diagram for capacitor is shown in Figure 13(b).
+Comparison of eqns. (i) and (ii) shows that current leads the e.m.f. by an angle \( \pi/2 \) in a purely capacitive a.c. circuit as shown in Figure

 ALTERNATING VOLTAGE APPLIED TO A CAPACITOR